 In the far southeast of the Rangelands, years of conservation on Boolcoomatta Station Reserve has seen a 300% increase in ground-foraging and shrub-dependent birds, such as the White-winged Fairy-wren and Redthroat.

-"The majority of conservation funding and research is focused in coastal regions and highly populated areas, which has left a huge knowledge gap on biodiversity in our arid regions - and we are very keen to change that," says Kylie Piper, General Manager, Arid Recovery.
+"The majority of conservation funding and research is focused in coastal regions and highly populated areas, which has left a huge knowledge gap on biodiversity in our arid regions – and we're very keen to change that," says Kylie Piper, General Manager, Arid Recovery.

 The Alliance also aims to build cooperation and participation from other universities, Indigenous land managers, industry, pastoralists and other conservation organisations.